konrad-zajac/Homepage/README.md

-This is the code for my web page konrad-zajac.pl
+# my web page konrad-zajac.pl

+##V0.0.0
+* init
+* converted contact and about sections from PHP to plain HTML